 Black mulberry fruit contains pectin, which might act as a laxative.
 Chemicals in black mulberry fruit and black mulberry twigs might have blood sugar lowering effects.

-Black mulberry is used for constipation, symptoms of menopause, and runny nose (rhinitis).
-A molasses made from black mulberry is used for inflamed mouth sores during cancer treatment.
-But there is no good scientific evidence to support any of these uses.
+People use black mulberry for constipation, symptoms of menopause, runny nose, and many other conditions, but there is no good scientific evidence to support these uses.

 You Might Also Like